 And so we learn that Eratosthenes is a fantastic teacher, as well as an intellectual.
 (Not all intellectuals are good teachers!)

-Of course, Eratosthenes did not only read great work from other people.
-He did some great work himself.
+Of course, Eratosthenes did not only read about great work, he did some great work himself.

 How Big is Planet Earth?

-As Director of the Library of Alexandria, Eratosthenes had the closest thing in the ancient world to a modern internet search engine.
-Everything that had been learned about the world by the Greeks – and that was a lot – was just about at his fingertips.
+As Director of the Library of Alexandria, Eratosthenes had the closest thing in the ancient world to an internet search engine.
+Everything that had been learned about the world by the Greeks – and that was a lot – was within his reach.